Sloup v Čechách

 Sloup v Čechách (Bürgstein) is a municipality and village in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 700 inhabitants.
-The area of the village is well preserved and is protected by law as a village monument zone.
+The area of the village is well preserved and is protected as a village monument zone.

+Etymology

+The Czech word sloup means 'column'.
+It refers to the shape of the rock on which the castle was founded in the Middle Ages.

 Geography

 Sloup v Čechách is located about 6 km northeast of Česká Lípa and 32 km west of Liberec.
 It lies in the Ralsko Uplands.
 The highest point the hill Slavíček at 535 m above sea level.
 In the southern part of the municipal territory there is a sandstone rock town.

 History

 The first written mention of Sloup v Čechách is from 1318.
 There was a customs office on an old trade route from Prague to Zittau.
 In 1595, the Berka of Dubá family had a new manor house built.
 The greatest development of the village occurred after 1726, during the rule of Count Josef Jan Maxmilián Kinsky, who turned the estate into an important centre of industry and craft.

 From 1870, Sloup v Čechách became a holiday resort with a number of number of recreational facilities.
-After the World War II, the German population was expelled.
+After World War II, the German population was expelled.
 From 1981 to 1990, Sloup v Čechách was an administrative part of Nový Bor.